IBM/cloudpakforapps-workshop/workshop/exercise-0/README.md

 ![Start a new project](../.gitbook/assets/images/manage/cpd-new-project.png)

-Create a new project, choose `Analytics project`, give it a unique name, and click *OK.
+Create a new project, choose `Analytics project`, give it a unique name, and click *OK*.
 Click `Create` on the next screen.

 ![Pick a name](../.gitbook/assets/images/manage/cpd-new-project-name.png)